In this article:

 Freeze Your Child's Credit

-One of the most effective ways to prevent a thief from opening credit cards and loans in a child's name is to freeze his or her credit file.
+One of the most effective ways to help protect against a thief from opening credit cards and loans in a child's name is to freeze his or her credit file.
 The major credit reporting agencies (Experian, TransUnion and Equifax) offer this tool.
 When it's in effect, a lender can't check that credit file, so they wouldn't be able to issue a credit card or loan in your child's name.

 You can freeze a credit report for a minor in your care as long as they're age 15 or younger.
 Once a child turns 16, they'll be able to manage the freeze on their own.
 A credit freeze can take up to five business days after the request is received to go into effect.
 To thaw a credit freeze, you'll have to use a password-protected account or a PIN (personal identification number).